adobe/adobe-sensei-ai-functions/module5.md

 1. Switch back to the **Adobe I/O Runtime Shell** application and run the `session list` command to list all of the current sessions:

        session list

 1. Locate the most recent `asset_created_composition` running and click on the session id to view the session details.

    The `RESULT` tab displays the results in JSON format.
-If the Image Quality Sensei action ran successfully, you should see an element in the JSON named `scores`, with values assigned for attributes further explained below.
+If the Sensei image quality action ran successfully, you should see an element in the JSON named `scores`, with values assigned for attributes further explained below.
 The `quality` value is an overall score based on the rest of the individual attributes, and ranges between 0-1 where a higher quality image results in a higher score.

     ![](images/image-quality-scores.png)

    - **Quality** - The overall score
    - **Balancing Element** - How balanced the overall composition is
    - **Color Harmony** - How balanced the colors are
    - **Interesting Content** - Whether or not the image contains interesting content